fusionpbx/fusionpbx-docs/source/applications/voicemail.rst

 |

 Uses API services to transcribe voicemails into text to be used in the app-sms and the voicemail to email options.

-Currently (11/3/16) only supports microsoft bing
+The following services are supported.
+Others can be added but would need to be developed.

+*  Microsoft Bing
+*  Twilio
+*  Bandwidth
+*  Flowroute
+*  Plivo
+*  Teli

 Sign up and language information is located on `Microsoft Site <https://www.microsoft.com/cognitive-services/en-us/Speech-api/documentation/API-Reference-REST/BingVoiceRecognition>`_

 .. warning:: We cannot use mod_shout to record Voicemails because the transcription service needs an uncompressed version of the audio.
 Therefore we will record in WAV and then use LAME to re-encode in MP3.
 This could cause added resource utilization to your system.